stefano-dorian-franco/dorian-codex-protocol-for-ai-official/README.md

     This allows the system to self-adjust dynamically.
 If entropy (Z) rises, the corrective reduces pressure on processing speed (T) to restore balance.

 #### Phase 3: The Operational Architecture (The FTA Architecture)
-The protocol leads to a complete Theoretical Fundamental Architecture (FTA), offering concrete tools:
+The protocol leads to a complete Chimeric Theoretical Fundamental Architecture (FTA), offering concrete tools:

 * **Clockwork (The Native Core):** A breakthrough architecture where stability is integrated "by design" from the first neural layers.
 Each semantic gear is synchronized by the $H_{SAFE}$ equation.
 * **BlackBox-H (The Corrective Module):** A regulation module adaptable to existing LLMs.
 Acting on the pre-attention layer and using JAX's ultra-fast gradient computation, it stabilizes outputs in real time with only 3 to 5% latency.